sheaves/sheaves.github.io/_posts/2025-03-01-Tensors-Facts-LLMs.md

 Despite the simplicity of facts, however, and despite the research that has gone into it, we still do not have a full picture of how facts are stored in language models.
 For example, papers about scaling laws of memorization capacity tend to quantify the size of a database of facts in terms of the number of facts contained.
-However, this ignores the structure of facts and patterns among facts that might make a one database easier or harder to memorize than another database with the same number of facts.
+However, this ignores the structure of facts and patterns among facts that might make one database easier or harder to memorize than another database with the same number of facts.

 My sense is that the number of facts in a database is just a proxy for another measure of database size that better reflects the underlying properties of the database.
 While I have not uncovered this measure yet, I think my approach (in terms of tensors) has brought us a step closer to it.

-Which leads us to the next question.
+Which leads us to the next question...

 ### Why tensors?
 When I first started this line of investigation, I did not have tensors in mind at all.